kubernetes-sigs/gateway-api/geps/gep-3440/index.md

 ## Background on implementations

-Researching how different Gateway API implementations handle retries for gRPC requests.
+Below we list how different data planes handle retries for gRPC requests.

 ### Envoy
 Envoy supports retries for gRPC requests using the `retry_policy` field in the `route` configuration of the HTTP filter.